dashjoin/platform/dashjoin-docs/docs/developer-reference.md

-openExcel | $openExcel(url) | Parses Excel at the url and converts it to JSON openText | $openText(url, encoding) | Parses the url and converts it to a string uuid | $uuid() | Generates a random UUID
+openExcel | $openExcel(url) | Parses Excel at the url and converts it to JSON openText | $openText(url, encoding) | Parses the url and converts it to a string uuid | $uuid() | Generates a random UUID exec | $exec(executable, arguments, [json, xml, csv, yaml]) | runs the script or executable located in the app's bin folder and optionally parses the output to JSON, XML, or CSV

 ## Access Control